Hopping onto the ale trail

-In Milwaukee, Riverwalk pontoon boats on the Milwaukee River offer weekend tours starting in May.
-The Saturday pub crawl stops at Molly McCool's, the Milwaukee Ale House and Rock Bottom Brewery.
+In Milwaukee, Riverwalk pontoon boats on the Milwaukee River offer weekend tours that dock at three riverside pubs.
+Bring your ID!

 For more about Milwaukee brewery tours, see Mad about brew.

 In June, the wacky Fat Tire Tour of Milwaukee is a "bike crawl of the underbelly of Milwaukee.''
 The 25-mile bike ride starts at Best Place, the old Pabst Brewery hospitality room, and includes stops at Lakefront Brewery and Wolski's Tavern.

 Costumes are encouraged, and prizes include Amazing Healing Power of Beer swag.
 It's a benefit for the Bicycle Federation of Wisconsin.